Hi, I hope you had a great Labor Day!

 2 cups oil (Olive, Avocado, Sunflower, really any carrier oil works just fine)

-Blend the oil and Cottonwood buds together in a food processor until the buds are just chopped up.
-Pour this mixture into a small saucepan and put it over very low heat (watch it carefully, you don’t want to deep-fry them :)) for around 45 minutes.
-After that, let it cool, then pour into a mason jar with a lid and let sit for 2-3 weeks.
+Blend the oil and Cottonwood buds together in a food processor until the buds are just broken up.
+Pour this mixture into a small saucepan and put it over very low heat, turning the heat on and off if needed for at least an hour.
+Sometimes we let it sit all day.
+Watch it carefully, you don’t want to deep-fry them :)) .
+Then let it cool completely and pour into a mason jar with a lid and let sit for 2-3 weeks before use.

-Strain the oil, and put it in a small sauce pan.
+Strain the Cottonwood bud oil, and put it in a small sauce pan.
 For every half cup of oil, you’ll want a half tablespoon of beeswax.
-This results in a very soft salve, if you want a harder salve, add another half tablespoon of beeswax.
+This results in a very soft salve, if you want a firmer salve, add another half tablespoon of beeswax.
 Pour this into tins or jars.
-Let it harden and label (include the date).
+Let it harden and label (including the date).

 The salve smells amazing!

 Have fun!
 I hope you make this salve.
-As always, if you have a question, feel free to leave me a comment.
+As always, if you have any questions, feel free to leave me a comment.
+I would be happy to help!